twz123/oidc-token-ferry/README.md

 ## Usage

+General usage:

     Usage:
-    oidc-token-ferry [OPTIONS] <patch-kubeconfig | render-go-template | render-json>
+    oidc-token-ferry [OPTIONS] <command>

-    OpenID Connect Options:
-    -u, --issuer-url=    IdP Issuer URL to be contacted (default: https://accounts.google.com) -i, --client-id=     Client ID to be used
-    -s, --client-secret= Client Secret to be used
-    -r, --redirect-url=  Redirect URL to be communicated to the IdP (needs to indicate "out of band") (default: urn:ietf:wg:oauth:2.0:oob)
-    -c, --claim=         Additional claims to be requested

     Help Options:
     -h, --help  Show this help message

     Available commands:
     patch-kubeconfig    patches Kubernetes kubeconfig files
     render-go-template  renders credentials using Go Templates
     render-json         renders credentials as JSON
+    version             Show oidc-token-ferry version information

+How to patch a kubeconfig:

+    Usage:
+    oidc-token-ferry [OPTIONS] patch-kubeconfig [patch-kubeconfig-OPTIONS] [KUBECONFIG_FILE] [OUTPUT_FILE]

+    Help Options:
+    -h, --help                 Show this help message

     [patch-kubeconfig command options]
             --user-name=       User name to use when generating client configuration.
 Either user-name or user-claim-name may be specified.
             --user-claim-name= Claim that defines the user name to use when generating client configuration.
 Either user-name or user-claim-name may be specified.
+            --no-open-url      Don't open the redirect URL in a browser automatically

+        OpenID Connect Options:
+        -u, --issuer-url=      IdP Issuer URL to be contacted (default: https://accounts.google.com) -i, --client-id=       Client ID to be used -s, --client-secret=   Client Secret to be used -r, --redirect-url=    Redirect URL to be communicated to the IdP (needs to indicate "out of band") (default: urn:ietf:wg:oauth:2.0:oob)
+        -c, --claim=           Additional claims to be requested

     [patch-kubeconfig command arguments]
     KUBECONFIG_FILE:           Path to the kubeconfig file to be patched.
 Uses the default discovery mechanism if omitted/empty.
 Special value '-' (hyphen) means read from STDIN.
     OUTPUT_FILE:               Path to the patched kubeconfig file to be written.
 Overwrites kubeconfig if omitted/empty.
 Special value '-' (hyphen) means write to STDOUT.

+How to render credentials via go-template:

+    Usage:
+    oidc-token-ferry [OPTIONS] render-go-template [render-go-template-OPTIONS] TEMPLATE_STRING

+    Help Options:
+    -h, --help                 Show this help message

     [render-go-template command options]
-        -o, --output-file=     Output file to write (defaults to STDOUT if omitted)
+        -o, --output-file=     Output file to write (defaults to STDOUT if omitted) --no-open-url      Don't open the redirect URL in a browser automatically

+        OpenID Connect Options:
+        -u, --issuer-url=      IdP Issuer URL to be contacted (default: https://accounts.google.com) -i, --client-id=       Client ID to be used -s, --client-secret=   Client Secret to be used -r, --redirect-url=    Redirect URL to be communicated to the IdP (needs to indicate "out of band") (default: urn:ietf:wg:oauth:2.0:oob)
+        -c, --claim=           Additional claims to be requested

     [render-go-template command arguments]
     TEMPLATE_STRING:           Go Template to be rendered.
 An empty template indicates that the template is to be read from STDIN.

-    [render-json command options]
-        -o, --output-file= Output file to write (defaults to STDOUT if omitted)

 ## Building

-    go build ./cmd/oidc-token-ferry

-There's also a `Makefile` that'll build statically linked and compressed binaries for darwin/linux amd64 using Go 1.9.2 inside a Docker container:

-    make all
+    make

+This will build a statically linked binary.

 ## License

     MIT License

-    Copyright (c) 2018 Tom Wieczorek
+    Copyright (c) 2018-2020 Tom Wieczorek

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal